 Soprano Jamilyn Manning-White, praised by The New Yorker as "agile and fiery", "vibrant and masterful" by Opera News, and "superb" by The New York Times, is captivating audiences with her stunning artistry and energetic portrayals.

 In the 2018-19 season, Ms. Manning-White joined Opera Philadelphia’s O18 Festival, stepping in on less than twenty-four hours notice to cover Patricia Racette in La Voix Humaine.
 She was also featured as Eurydice, debuting a new composition by Royce Vavrek and Daniel Schlosberg as Medusa in Heartbeat Opera’s DRAGUS MAXIMUS Drag Extravaganza.
 Later in the season, Ms. Manning-White will return to Litha Symphony Orchestra as the soprano soloist in Rossini’s Petite Messe Solennelle and Beethoven’s Symphony No. 9 as well as a return to Hartford Symphony Orchestra for Vaughn Williams’s Dona nobis pacem and a company debut with Salt Marsh Opera, singing The Queen of the Night in their production of The Magic Flute.
-In April of 2020, Ms. Manning White will return to the Bangor Symphony Orchestra as the soprano soloist in Haydn’s Mass in Time of War.
-During the 2017-18 season, Ms. Manning-White’s engagements included Mahler Symphony No. 4 with Utah State Symphony Orchestra, Awful Event! with the Princess Grace Foundation at NYC’s Baryshnikov Arts Center and Der Königin der Nacht in Die Zauberflöte with the Lakes Area Music Festival.
+In the spring of 2020, Ms. Manning-White will return to the Bangor Symphony Orchestra as the soprano soloist in Haydn’s Mass in Time of War, Hartford Symphony as the soprano soloist in Beethoven No. 9, and to Heartbeat Opera to sing the Witch in their reimagining of Macbeth titled Lady M. During the 2017-18 season, Ms. Manning-White’s engagements included Mahler Symphony No. 4 with Utah State Symphony Orchestra, Awful Event! with the Princess Grace Foundation at NYC’s Baryshnikov Arts Center and Der Königin der Nacht in Die Zauberflöte with the Lakes Area Music Festival.

 Her 2015-16 season included Beethoven's Symphony No. 9 with Litha Symphony Orchestra, Ethel Toffelmeier in Music Man with Yale Musical Theatre of the Air, the title role of Lucia di Lammermoor with Heartbeat Opera, Der Königin der Nacht in Die Zauberflöte with Orlando Philharmonic Orchestra, Musetta in La Bohéme with Bangor Symphony Orchestra, soprano soloist in Carmina Burana with Litha Symphony Orchestra and Beethoven's Mass in C Major and Symphony No. 9 with the Berkshire Choral International.
 She also joined Ars Nova Theatre NYC for a performance of Awful Event!
 Or The Assassination of Abraham Lincoln As Interpreted By The Unseen Internal Organs Of His Wife, and sang the role of Juliet in The Daughter of Capulet with composer, Thomas Pasatieri at The Phoenicia International Festival of the Voice.